-Ann joined the Foundation board in 2004 and was elected president of the Foundation in 2005.
+Ann Alpers joined the S.H.
+Cowell board in 2004 and was elected president of the Foundation in 2005.
 Prior to joining the Foundation, she held public office as Deputy City Attorney for Health and Human Services for the City and County of San Francisco.

-Ann graduated from Stanford Law School.
+Ms. Alpers graduated from Stanford Law School.
 Following law school, she clerked for Judge William A. Norris of the United States Court of Appeals for the Ninth Circuit and then for Justice Harry A. Blackmun of the United States Supreme Court.
-She joined the faculty of the Program in Medical Ethics at the University of California, San Francisco in 1992.
-Ann co-directed the required medical ethics course and sat on the ethics committee.
-She also taught health law and bioethics as a visiting professor at Stanford Law School, St. Louis University School of Law, and the University of California, Berkeley.
-Ann was a Mayday Faculty Scholar through the American Society of Law, Medicine and Ethics and the Mayday Foundation in New York, New York.
+She joined the faculty of the Program in Medical Ethics in 1992.
+She has taught health law and bioethics as a visiting professor at Stanford Law School, St. Louis University School of Law, and the University of California, Berkeley.
+Ms. Alpers was a Mayday Faculty Scholar through the American Society of Law, Medicine and Ethics and the Mayday Foundation in New York, New York.

 Ken Doane, Executive Vice President

-In a career spanning more than 25 years, Ken has served as a middle and high school teacher, as a field investigator and writer for a university education research center, as senior manager of a nonprofit school improvement organization, and as an executive consultant to school districts, foundations and nonprofits with interests in outdoor and contemplative education, teacher professional development and educational equity.
+Inspired by years as a summer camp counselor, Ken started on a career in education with a vision of making school more like camp; that is, more grounded and meaningful for students.
+He worked as a middle and high school teacher, as a field investigator and writer for a university research center, and as program director of a nonprofit school improvement organization.
+More recently, he has served as a consultant and trustee with school districts, foundations and nonprofits with interests in outdoor and contemplative learning, teacher development and educational equity.

-Ken holds bachelor’s and master’s degrees from the University of Wisconsin, Madison, and he earned a secondary teaching certificate at the University of California, Berkeley.
-He serves on the governing boards of Mindful Schools and Center for the Collaborative Classroom.
+Ken holds bachelor’s and master’s degrees from the University of Wisconsin, Madison, and he earned a secondary teaching certificate through the National Writing Project at the University of California, Berkeley.
+He chairs the board of Center for the Collaborative Classroom.

 Cynthia Farley, Administrative Assistant